Skip to main content

 Teradata modifiers

-For both the all_order and all_order_products models, we have incorporated Teradata Modifiers to enhance tracking of these two core models.
+For both the all_order and all_order_products models, we have incorporated Teradata modifiers to enhance tracking of these two core models.
 To facilitate collecting statistics, we have added a post_hook that instructs the database connector accordingly.
 Additionally, we have created an index on the order_id column within the all_orders table.

 Running transformations